DitchCrab/ReactiveForum/readme.md

 # Reactive open forum
 This project aims to modernize forum interface using Reactjs && Material Design.
 The idea is to simplify forum browsing experiences with accessible navigation.
 Besides, sometimes we don't want to view particular comments in a forum thread, this design enables us to hide particular user comments on our favour :v: .
 Ultimately, the project should support Wordpress and I believe it is the right direction.
 As self-taught developer, I know how hard it is to materialise some ideas for none-technical people.
 Hence, I think this project can provide blueprint for people to make something themselves.
 In addition, the front-end should also be compatible with other framework with API and socket support.
 Check road map for framework support in the future.
-For [proof of concept](http://188.166.213.121), it is built on top of Meteorjs.
+For [proof of concept](http://ditchcrab.com), Ditchcrab is built on top of Meteorjs.
 The service still lacks many forum features, if you are interested, please give me a hand to make it awesome.

 ### Current stacks
 * Reactjs